Face masks during the COVID-19 pandemic: Filtering respirators

-An N95 mask is a particulate-filtering facepiece respirator that meets the N95 air filtration rating of the US National Institute for Occupational Safety and Health, meaning it filters at least 95 percent of 0.3 μm airborne particles, while not resistant to oil like the P95.
-It is the most common particulate-filtering facepiece respirator.
-It is an example of a mechanical filter respirator, which provides protection against particulates, but not gases or vapors.
-Like the middle layer of surgical masks, the N95 mask is made of four layers of melt-blown nonwoven polypropylene fabric.
+An N95 mask is a particulate-filtering respirator that meets the N95 air filtration rating of the United States National Institute for Occupational Safety and Health, meaning it filters at least 95% of 0.3μm airborne particles.
+While not resistant to oil like the P95, it is the most common particulate-filtering facepiece respirator.

+The N95 mask is an example of a mechanical filter respirator, which provides protection against particulates, but not gases or vapors.
+Like the middle layer of surgical masks, the N95 mask is made of four layers of melt-blown, non-woven polypropylene fabric.
 The corresponding face mask used in the European Union is the FFP2 respirator.

 Hard electret-filter masks like N95 and FFP masks must fit the face to provide full protection.
 Untrained users often get a reasonable fit, but fewer than one in four gets a perfect fit.
 Fit testing is thus standard, though debated.
 A line of petroleum jelly on the edge of the mask has been shown to reduce edge leakage in lab tests using mannequins that simulate breathing.

-Some N95 series respirators, especially those intended for industrial use, have an exhalation valve to improve comfort, making exhalation easier and reducing leakage on exhalation and steaming up of glasses.
-But those respirators are not reliable for the control of infected people (source control) in respiratory diseases such as COVID-19, because infected users (asymptomatic or not) would transmit the virus to others through the valve.
+Some N95-series respirators, especially those intended for industrial use, have an exhalation valve to improve comfort, making exhalation easier and reducing leakage on exhalation and steaming up of glasses.
+However, those respirators are not reliable for the control of infected people (source control) in respiratory diseases such as COVID-19 because infected users (asymptomatic or not) would transmit the virus to others through the valve.

-During the COVID-19 pandemic, there were shortages of filtering facepiece respirators, and they had to be used for extended periods, and/or disinfected and reused.
+During the COVID-19 pandemic, there were shortages of filtering facepiece respirators, and they had to be used for extended periods and/or disinfected and reused.
 At the time, public health authorities issued guidelines on how to save, disinfect and reuse masks, as some disinfection methods damaged their filtration efficiency.
 Some hospitals stockpiled used masks as a precaution, and some had to sanitize and reuse masks.